Steven11q/re-command/README.md

 Got ideas?
 Found a bug?
 Contributions are always welcome!

-## Future Developments (by priority order): The Musical Journey Continues
+## Future Developments, by priority order: The Musical Journey Continues

 * **Album Art Glam:**  Because music isn't just about sound.
 * **Liked Songs Feedback:**  Spread the love to ListenBrainz for your favorite tracks.